Helping front-line persons identify and prioritize their burning questions

-- The target for each cycle is about a dozen question-contributors, each submitting 1-3 questions.
+- The target for each cycle is to have 12-18 participants.

-- After collecting the “burning questions”, the program then invites all question-contributors to prioritize the questions using an exercise modified from a well-established and highly regarded process for prioritizing healthcare treatment uncertainties.
+- After assembling a new list of questions, all participants prioritize the questions using an exercise modified from a well-established process for prioritizing healthcare treatment uncertainties.

 Who participate in this program?